 The first attempt to detect extended emission around extragalactic TeV $\gamma$ -ray sources was performed by the HEGRA instrument for Mrk 501.
-It yielded only an upper limit of 5-10% of the Crab Nebula flux (at energy $\geq 1$ TeV) on angular scales of 0.5 to 1°, (Aharonian et al. 2001a).
-In this paper we report on our search for extended emission of VHE $\gamma$ -rays from the bright blazars Mrk 421 and Mrk 501 using the 17 m diameter MAGIC imaging atmospheric cherenkov telescope (IACT).
+It yielded only an upper limit of 5-10% of the Crab Nebula flux (at energy $\geq$ 1 TeV) on angular scales of 0.5 to 1°, (Aharonian et al., 2001a).

+In this paper we report on our search for extended emission of VHE $\gamma$ -rays from the bright blazars Mrk 421 and Mrk 501 using the 17m diameter MAGIC Imaging Atmospheric Cherenkov Telescope (IACT).
 The details of the telescope, its performance and the standard analysis chain are described in Albert et al. (2008d).
 Due to the large size of the mirror dish and improved light sensors, the MAGIC trigger threshold ( $\sim$ 50 GeV) is $\sim$ 2-3 times lower compared to other operating IACTs.

-In Sect.
-2. we describe the analysis method, which was used for searching for an extended emission.
+This paper is structured in the following way: In section 2. we describe the analysis method, which was used for searching for an extended emission.
 Also, we present a new method that improves the angular resolution.
-In Sect.
-3. we present analyses of possible systematic effects which can mimic the existence of an extended emission.
-In Sect.
-4. we describe the data sample used for the analysis.
-In Sect.
-5. we present the results of the analysis: the upper limits on the extended emission from Mrk 421 and Mrk 501.
-Finally, in Sect.
-6. we discuss how these upper limits constrain the strength of the EGMF.
+In section 3. we perform analyses of possible systematic effects which can mimic the existence of an extended emission.
+Then, in section 4. we describe the data sample used for the analysis.
+In section 5. we present results of the analysis: the upper limits on the extended emission from Mrk 421 and Mrk 501.
+Finally, in section 6. we discuss how those upper limits constrain the strength of the EGMF.
+This is followed by a short discussion on future prospects and conclusions.